When to refer to The Orange Door

-Seek advice from or refer to Child FIRST if you believe the concerns currently have a low to moderate impact on the child, where the immediate safety of the child is not compromised.
+Seek advice from or refer to The Orange Door if you believe the concerns currently have a low to moderate impact on the child, where the immediate safety of the child is not compromised.

 - Significant parenting problems that may be affecting the child’s physical, emotional and cognitive development